 ‘That might be best, but I’ll leave it up to you.’
 His exhaustion was suddenly palpable.

-I chuckled remembering that between being the alpha and his mate being eight months pregnant, Logan was bound to be exhausted.
+I chuckled remembering that between being the alpha and his mate being seven months pregnant, Logan was bound to be exhausted.

 ‘Of course, let me know if there’s anything else.’
 I said smiling to myself.